 With the FAFSA (Free Application for Federal Student Aid) deadline fast approaching, student loans are on the minds of many parents and students preparing for their first year of college.

 As you prepare for the financial commitments associated with student loans, there are some important things to know before graduation day comes, and the repayment period for your loan begins.
-While it may seem far away, that day will arrive sooner than you think, so here are five things you should know about student loans before you graduate:
+While it may seem far away, that day will arrive sooner than you think.
+So before you graduate, educate yourself on a few more things.

 - Types of Student Loans – When you’re approved for a loan, be sure to educate yourself on the type of loan you’re committing to – whether it’s a federal, private, state or school loan, or a combination of these, different types of loans have varying terms and it is crucial for a borrower to know the difference.